rust-lang/api-guidelines/features/modules.md

    ...
 ```

-While it is possible to define all of `io` within a single folder, mirroring
+While it is possible to define all of `io` within a single directory,
-the module hirearchy in the directory structure makes submodules of `io::net`
+mirroring the module hirearchy in the directory structure makes
-easier to find.
+submodules of `io::net` easier to find.

-#### Top-level definitions
-> **[OPEN]**
+### Consider top-level definitions or reexports.
+[RFC]

+For modules with submodules,
-Define or [reexport](http://doc.rust-lang.org/std/io/#reexports) commonly used
+define or [reexport](http://doc.rust-lang.org/std/io/#reexports) commonly used
-definitions at the top level of your module.
+definitions at the top level:

-Functionality that is related to the module itself should be defined in
+* Functionality relevant to the module itself or to many of its
+  children should be defined in `mod.rs`.
-`mod.rs`, while functionality specific to a submodule should live in its
+* Functionality specific to a submodule should live in that
-related submodule and be reexported elsewhere.
+  submodule.
+Reexport at the top level for the most important or
+  common definitions.

 For example,
 [`IoError`](http://doc.rust-lang.org/std/io/struct.IoError.html)
-is defined in `io/mod.rs`, since it pertains to the entirety of the submodule,
+is defined in `io/mod.rs`, since it pertains to the entirety of `io`,
 while
 [`TcpStream`](http://doc.rust-lang.org/std/io/net/tcp/struct.TcpStream.html)
 is defined in `io/net/tcp.rs` and reexported in the `io` module.

-### Use internal module hirearchies for hiding implementations
+### Use internal module hirearchies for organization.
+[RFC]

 > **[OPEN]**
 > - Referencing internal modules from the standard library is subject to
 >   becoming outdated.

-Internal module hirearchies (including private submodules) may be used to
+Internal module hirearchies (i.e., private submodules) may be used to
 hide implementation details that are not part of the module's API.

 For example, in [`std::io`](http://doc.rust-lang.org/std/io/), `mod mem`